anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

 <a name="6.2.2"></a>
-### 6.2.2 Multi-tenancy within Kubernetes
+### 6.2.2 Multi-tenancy and workload isolation with Kubernetes

-> Today, Kubernetes lacks hard multi-tenancy capabilities<sup>citations</sup>

-> Ability to allow untrusted tenants to share infrastructure resources.
+**Related requirements:** `e.man.004` `sec.ci.008` `sec.wl.005``sec.wl.006` `req.inf.ntw.03`
+**Baseline project:** none
+**Gap description:** Today, Kubernetes lacks hard multi-tenancy capabilities that give the ability to allow untrusted tenants to share infrastructure resources.
+This presents a security problem when operators seek to separate workloads by categorization or even just production vs non-production.
+Further, tenant networks need to be both segregated, but still centrally administered and maintained.
+Beyond just security, this also presents an operational problem.
+Trying to deploy too many CNFs into the same cluster could result in version conflicts, configuration conflicts, and problems with software life cycle management.
+Finally, without proper isolation there is an increased risk of cascading failures.

 <a name="6.2.3"></a>